-- The small number of predicates as children of a given subject implies that the for loop in Figure 5 performs few iterations: while these children are few per se, e.g., at most 52 for DBpedia, the iterations will be on average far less.
-For example, less than 6 iterations are needed on average for DBpedia (see detailed statistics in Table 2). - For a given (subject, predicate) pair, we have a very limited number of children to be searched for o, thus making the find function run faster by short scans rather than via binary search.
-On DBpedia, an average of 2.32 children have to be scanned per pair. - Furthermore, the enumerate algorithm operates on the SPO permutation whereas the select algorithm on OSP: but if we consider the rows for the PEF encoder in Table 1, we see that a find operation issued on the second level of OSP costs 1.6× more the amount of nanoseconds spent on SPO.
+• Furthermore, the enumerate algorithm operates on the SPO permutation whereas the select algorithm on OSP: but if we consider the rows for the PEF encoder in Table 1, we see that a find operation issued on the second level of OSP costs 1.6 times more the amount of nanoseconds spent on SPO.
 Thus, avoiding percolating the trie OSP produces further savings.

 Discussion.
 In the light of devising a competitive algorithm to pattern match S?O on SPO, we consider another index layout.
-Combining the design introduced in Section 3.1 with the present considerations, five of out the eight different selection patterns can be solved efficiently by the trie SPO, i.e.: SPO, SP?, S??, S?O and ???.
-In order to support other two selection patterns, we can either chose to: (1) materialize the permutation POS for predicate-based retrieval (query patterns ?PO and ?P?); (2) materialize the permutation OPS for object-based retrieval (query patterns ?PO and ??O).
+Combining the design introduced in Section 3.1 with the present considerations, five out of the eight different selection patterns can be solved efficiently by the trie SPO, i.e.: SPO, SP?, S??, S?O and ???.
+In order to support two more selection patterns, we can either chose to: (1) materialize the permutation POS for predicate-based retrieval (query patterns ?PO and ?P?); (2) materialize the permutation OPS for object-based retrieval (query patterns ?PO and ??O).
 The choice of which permutation to maintain depends on the statistics of the selection patterns that have to be supported.
 We stress that the introduced enumerate algorithm allows us to actually save the space for a third permutation that, as we have already pointed out in Section 3.1, costs roughly 1/3 of the whole space of the index.
-We call this solution the 2T index; with two concrete instantiations 2Tp (predicate-based) and 2To (object-based).
+We call this solution the 2T index, with two concrete instantiations: 2Tp (predicatebased) and 2To (object-based).

 The only selection pattern that is not immediately supported is ?P? for 2To (symmetrically, ??O for 2Tp).
 However, we know that predicates are very associative, thus the list of subject nodes having a predicate parent is, on average, very long and highly compressible.
 Therefore, we can afford to maintain a two-level structure PS that, for every predicate p, maintains the list of all subjects that appear in triples having predicate p.
-Recall from our discussion concerning the space breakdowns in Section 3.1 that the similar structure PO costs just 1.34 bits/triple for DBpedia, thus

-Table 3.
-Datasets statistics.

-PS should be only a little more costly given that the SP pairs are more in number than the PO pairs (see Table 3).
+Recall from our discussion concerning the space breakdowns in Section 3.1 that the similar structure PO costs just 1.34 bits/triple for DBpedia, thus PS should be only a little more costly given that the SP pairs are more in number than the PO pairs (see Table 3).
 Therefore, we proceed as follows.

-- (1) Access the list $p \to [s_1, \ldots, s_n]$ . - (2) For i = 1, ..., n, consider the pair $(s_i, p)$ and pattern match $s_i p$ ? against the permutation SPO.
-Similarly for the index 2Tp, if we consider a query pattern ??O with specified object o, |P| find operations are needed to locate all the occurrences of o in the second level of the trie POS. - (1) For every predicate p, consider its children. - (2) Determine if o is among them with the find function.
+- 1) Access the list $p \to [s_1, \ldots, s_n]$ . - 2) For i = 1, ..., n, consider the pair $(s_i, p)$ and pattern match $s_i p$ ? against the permutation SPO.

+Similarly for the index 2Tp, if we consider a query pattern ??O with specified object o, |P| find operations are needed to locate all the occurrences of o in the second level of the trie POS.

+- 1) For every predicate p, consider its children. - Determine if o is among them with the find function.
 If yes, then return all triples (s, p, o) with s being a child of the pair (p, o).